Pure-Storage-Ansible/FlashArray-Collection/.github/CONTRIBUTING.md

 ## QUESTIONS ?

-The GitHub issue tracker is not the best place for questions for various reasons, but the [mailing list](pure-ansible-team@purestorage.com) is a very helpful places for those things.
+The GitHub issue tracker is not the best place for questions for various reasons, but the [mailing list](mailto:pure-ansible-team@purestorage.com) is a very helpful places for those things.

 ## CONTRIBUTING ?

 By contributing you agree that these contributions are your own (or approved by your employer) and you grant a full, complete, irrevocable copyright license to all users and developers of the project, present and future, pursuant to the license of the project.
-You can also read the same [CLA](https://docs.ansible.com/ansible/latest/community/contributor_license_agreement.html) on the Ansible docsite.

-Please review the [Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for more information on contributing to Ansible.

 ## BUG TO REPORT ?